nicholaswilde/cook-docs/docs/templates.md

 ## Metadata

-`cook-docs` uses the `Metadata.title` and `Metadata.ImageName` keys for the recipe title and name of the formatted image name.
-If the parsed recipe uses these keys, they will be overwritten by cook-docs.
+`cook-docs` uses the `Metadata.title` and `Metadata.ImageName` keys for the recipe title, taken from the `*.cook` filename and name of the formatted image name.
+If the parsed recipe uses these keys, they will be overwritten by `cook-docs`.

 ```title="Overwritten Recipe Metadata"
 >> title: My recipe title
 >> ImageName: My image name
 ...
 ```

+The names of the markdown and image files are made lowercase and the spaces are replaced by dashes.
+E.g. `My Recipe Name.cook -> my-recipe-name.md`

 ## Spacing